microsoft/Data-Science-For-Beginners/R-Data Visualization/Visualizing-Quantities/README.md

 ggplot(df_covid,aes(x=updated, y=confirmed)) +
    geom_line()
 ```
-We use the ggplot2 package for plotting a line graph of the confirmed covid cases for the range of dates starting January 2020 to November 2021.
-The 'geom_line()' function is used for plotting a line graph, with the dataset being the first argument in 'ggplot()'.
-The 'aes' specifies the variables for the x and y axes which would be 'updated' and 'confirmed' respectively.
+We use the`ggplot2`package for plotting a line graph of the confirmed covid cases for the range of dates starting January 2020 to November 2021.
+The`geom_line()`function is used for plotting a line graph, with the dataset being the first argument in`ggplot()` The 'aes' specifies the variables for the x and y axes which would be 'updated' and 'confirmed' respectively.

 The graph looks like this: